MarcoCaizzi/MobileChallengeAndroid/README.md

 - [ OK ] Display cities in a scrollable list, sorted alphabetically (city, country).
 - [ OK ] Responsive UI while typing the filter.
 - [ OK ] Update the list with every change in the filter.
-- [ ] Allow filtering only favorites.
+- [ OK ] Allow filtering only favorites.
 - [ ] Each city cell shows name, country, and coordinates.
 - [ OK ] Allow marking/unmarking as favorite.
 - [ OK ] On tap, navigate the map to the city coordinates.